kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 3.  **Bingham fluids** (also known as a plug-flow fluids) require a finite shearing stress before flow begins.
 Once flow begins the behavior is approximately Newtonian.
 Toothpaste is one example as it doesn't flow out of the tube until squeezed.
 Other examples include mud, asphalt and sewer sludge.

 ### Temperature Dependence of Viscosity

 The viscosity of a fluid can change drastically with temperature.
-As far as I'm aware, all liquids experience a decrease in viscosity with an increase in temperature.
-Think of motor oil, which is difficult to pour when cold but flows easily when the temperature is increased.
+Almost all liquids have a decrease in viscosity with an increase in temperature.
+A typical example is motor oil, which is difficult to pour when cold but flows readily when hot.
 Gases follow the opposite trend, their viscosity increases with increasing temperature.
-Note that the viscosity of gases tend to be less sensitive to temperature changes than liquids.
+The viscosity of gases tend to be less sensitive to temperature changes than liquids.
 The figure below shows the temperature dependence of the dynamic viscosity of liquid water (curve below $100\C$) and water-vapor (curve above $100\C$).

 <div class="photo" style="width: 500px;">
   <img src="img\VisWaterSteam.png" alt="Dynamic viscosity of liquid water and water-vapor.">